jundalisay/spblist/content/en/research/marx/manifesto/chapter-4.md

 Working Men of All Countries, Unite!*

-> *The famous final phrase of the Manifesto, “Working Men of All Countries, Unite!”, in the original German is: “Proletarier aller Länder, vereinigt euch!”
+{{< f f="*The famous final phrase of the Manifesto, “Working Men of All Countries, Unite!”, in the original German is: “Proletarier aller Länder, vereinigt euch!”
 Thus, a more correct translation would be “Proletarians of all countries, Unite!”
 “Workers of the World, Unite.
 You have nothing to lose but your chains!” is a popularisation of the last three sentences, and is not found in any official translation.
-Since this English translation was approved by Engels, we have kept the original intact.
+Since this English translation was approved by Engels, we have kept the original intact." >}}